project-aethermesh/aetherlay/README.md

 You may use, modify, and distribute this software under the terms of the AGPL-3.0.
 See the LICENSE file for details.

 **TL;DR:** The AGPL-3.0 ensures that all changes and derivative works must also be licensed under AGPL-3.0, and that **attribution is preserved**.
 If you run a modified version as a network service, you must make the source code available to users.
-The code is provided **as-is**, without warranties.
+This code is provided **as-is**, without warranties.